 Women in Namibia are at increased vulnerability to HIV infection due to male dominance (men are seen as the heads of the family, decision-makers and controllers of resources), as well as poverty and unemployment (drivers that lead women to engage in transactional sex).
 Violence against women and alcohol are also considered to be risk factors for HIV infection in Namibia.
-154
+152

 HIV prevalence in Namibia is measured through data collected from pregnant women.
-In 2008, HIV prevalence was 17.8%, a decrease from 22% in 2002.
+In 2008, HIV prevalence was 17.8 percent, a decrease from 22 percent in 2002.
 The highest prevalence rate is reported amongst people aged 30-34 years.
-Although the prevalence of infection appears to be increasing in adult age groups, the prevalence of HIV infection in those aged 15-19 and 20-24 years has decreased from 11% to 5.1% and 22% to 13.9% respectively between 2002 and 2008.
+Although the prevalence of infection appears to be increasing in adult age groups, the prevalence of HIV infection in those aged 15-19 and 20-24 years has decreased from 11 percent to 5.1 percent and 22 percent to 13.9 percent respectively between 2002 and 2008.
 The prevalence rate for urban and rural residents is similar.
-155
+153